-This is a small scale project with total thermal capacity of 10.4 Mw{th} which is not greater than the small scale thresholds defined by the applied methodology I.E. the limit of 45 MWth is the installed/rated capacity of the thermal application equipment or device/s (e.g. biogas stoves)".
+This is a small scale project with total thermal capacity of 17.96 Mw{th} which is not greater than the small scale thresholds defined by the applied methodology I.E. the limit of 45 MW{th} is the installed/rated capacity of the thermal application equipment or device/s (e.g. biogas stoves)".
+Each unit has a rated capacity of 1.29 Kwh which is less than 150 kW thermal as required under the methodology.